mivelikikh/what_makes_us_happy/README.md

 6. Random Forest
 7. Support Vector Regression

-To predict, we used a set of custom functions.
+To predict, we used a set of custom functions that are placed in the file [`functions.py`](https://github.com/mivelikikh/what_makes_us_happy/blob/main/functions.py).
 These functions were designed to work together in the workflow for performing grid search on a regressor, obtaining results, and extracting the best models based on different scoring functions.
 The code output includes both the model settings and the calculated metrics.
 The model settings provide information about the chosen algorithm, hyperparameters, and preprocessing steps used.
 The calculated metrics consist of the mean $R^2$, mean MAE, mean MSE, and standard deviations for each metric, allowing us to observe the minimum and maximum values across the five folds that was created with the use of Cross-Validation.

 ## Results